amorris6/Level-Up/DEVELOPMENT.md

 things like the parameters inside my longer constructors, but I think openframeworks disapproves.
 It reverts those changes as soon as I leave the page and come back, even when saving.
 Will have to look into that tomorrow.
 Also need to add trailing underscores to basically goddamn everything, so that's a fun project.

+**12/10/2019**
+Changing variable names wasn't the worst, once I remember about Crtl-F that is.
+Still, there is nothing like the fear of seeing the entire document covered in read underlines and knowing that you are actually going to have to fix each one, instead of just fixing one typo at the start and resolving them all.
+I added the ability to manually choose where the level points go.
+You know, finally actually fulfiling the RPG in rouguelike RPG.
+Still need to add a README and better documentation comments.
+Have met most of my goals.
+I decided to use a randomly generated level instead of working on levels.
+I do not think I will have time to create a soundtrack, instead the song will just loop when finished.